 He then spent a season with the San Diego Chargers but was unable to shake off his injury woes.

 This tight end from South Dakota was regarded as the best college player in the tight end position when he played for the University of Iowa.
 With unanimous All-American honors and as part of the first Hawkeyes team to go unbeaten in 8 decades, Clark also holds the record for the longest pass play in the history of Kinnick Stadium after he ran 95 yards against Purdue.

 His next move was to join the Indianapolis Colts, who chose him as the 24th pick in the first round of the 2003 draft.
 Clark then won the Super Bowl with the Colts and became the highest-paid tight end in the league.

 He wound down his career with the Tampa Bay Buccaneers and then the Baltimore Ravens.

 10. John Niland

-Born in New York, John Niland moved to Iowa to accept a football scholarship.
+Finishing off our list of best NFL players from Iowa is John Niland.
+Born in New York, Niland moved to Iowa to accept a football scholarship.
 While playing for the Hawkeyes, he was moved from fullback to offensive tackle and offensive guard.
 An All-American pick, Niland, is now a member of the University of Athletics Hall of Fame and the all-time football team for the university.

 His NFL career began when the Dallas Cowboys chose him as the fifth overall pick in the 1996 draft, while the Oakland Raiders picked him in the AFL draft for the same year.
 Renowned as one of the best offensive linesmen of the period, Niland turned in some powerful performances for the Cowboys and he also collected several Pro Bowl selections before moving to the Philadelphia Eagles towards the end of his pro career, retiring after just one season there.